How to Culture Nannochloropsis (Nanno) Phytoplankton

 1. Fill your container

 Use clean saltwater.
-Add your fertilizer as directed.
+Add your fertiliser as directed.

 2. Add phytoplankton